xXleowXx/gitlab-charts/doc/charts/gitlab/unicorn/index.md

 on two workers at the [measured usage](https://gitlab.com/gitlab-org/omnibus-gitlab/-/merge_requests/3853) of 750MB /worker, and a maximum usage of about 1G /worker.
 Thus, if you update `workerProcesses`, you should update `requests.memory` and `limits.memory` (if configured) accordingly.
-Note though, that as gitlab and usage changes, the required resources will change as well.
+Note though, that as GitLab and usage changes, the required resources will change as well.

 Default: